jackW50/macro_tracker/README.md

 Bug reports and pull requests are welcome on GitHub.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Code of Conduct

-Everyone interacting in this project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/freeWillee/project-manager_001/blob/master/CODE_OF_CONDUCT.md).

 ## License

 This application is available as open source under the terms of the